The Fear of God

 Then Matthew 11:1 and it happened when Jesus finished commanding his twelve disciples…..

-It should be very clear by now that Jesus was talking to his twelve disciples.
+It is clear as shown by these scriptures that Jesus is talking to his twelve disciples.

 Jesus was sending his twelve disciples out to the lost sheep of the house of Israel.
 (Matthew 10:6)